Imaging Tests of the Urinary Tract

 Ultrasonography is a useful imaging technique because it

-Does not require use of ionizing radiation or a radiopaque intravenous contrast agent (which can sometimes damage the kidneys—see Ultrasonography)
+Does not require use of ionizing radiation or an intravenous contrast agent (which can sometimes damage the kidneys—see Ultrasonography)

 Shows images as they are acquired, so that the technician can obtain additional images if needed